Jesse James Keitel: Early life

-Jesse James Keitel is from Long Island.
+Jesse James Keitel is from Manorville, New York and was involved in local theater as a performer during her childhood.
 She graduated from Pace University with a BFA in Acting in 2015.
+After college, she was a drag performer in New York City with the stage name Peroxide.

 Career

 In 2019, Keitel starred in the world premiere of Martin Moran's play Theo at Two River Theater.
-She also starred in Miller & Son (2019), which won the BAFTA Student Film Award and Gold Medal for "Best Narrative" (Domestic) at the 2019 Student Academy Awards.
+She also starred in Miller & Son (2019), which won the BAFTA Student Film Award and gold medal for "Best Narrative" (Domestic) at the 2019 Student Academy Awards.
 Keitel played the leading role in the 2020 MadRiver Pictures sci-fi series, Forever Alone.
 Keitel also appeared in Linda Yellen's 2019 Showtime feature film Fluidity, starring Nico Tortorella.
 In 2022, Keitel debuted the role of Ruthie in Peacock's Queer As Folk.

-Keitel has performed in drag under the pseudonym Peroxide, a member of the House of Femanon.
+Keitel has performed in drag under the stage name Peroxide, a member of the House of Femanon.
 As Peroxide Femanon, she has appeared in Logo TV's Fill In The Blank docuseries and in Sasha Velour's NYFW SS19 collaboration with Opening Ceremony.

 Beginning in 2020, Keitel starred as Jerrie Kennedy in the David E. Kelley-created crime thriller Big Sky, which made her one of the first non-binary actors to play a non-binary series regular on primetime television.
 In 2022, she appeared in an episode of Star Trek: Strange New Worlds, playing a non-binary villain.
 In an interview, she said of the role: "I understand that queer people have had a really long and complicated history with TV and film, and they’ve been very mistreated in the media....That being said, I think it’s high time we let queer people be villains, you know?"